LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

 indicator: both
 ---

+{: .important}
+This is a tutorial series that's cumulative in nature.
+What's more, this series builds on the beginner's series.
+To complete this tutorial, [start from the beginning](tutorials-guides-getting-started-with-bot-building-overview.html).

 ### "Many Bots" design approach

 Historically, all of our bot capabilities would be included in a single, monolithic bot design.
 This bot would house all of our intent-driven dialogs, knowledge bases, the fallback dialog, and escalations.